Crisis14/Murder-Drones-Theme-Pack/README.md

 ## What Does This Theme Add?

+### Discord

 In Discord App, it will change a couple things: App background, font, user popup background (by clicking on the user's name), user profile background (by clicking of a user's name and clicking the "Profile" button), theme colors, addons for the Discord user status, and the home icon that turns into the Murder Drones skull icon.

+### Opera GX

 In Opera GX, it will change things listed here: Discord main font, Discord browser background, Discord color themes, the Opera GX theme on both light and dark with different types of themes if changed, color themes, and the music.

 ## How To Install Them?